 What would happen if the US returned to the gold standard?

 For one thing, it would make it impossible for the Fed to offer fiscal stimulus.
 After all, if the US had to have enough gold reserves to exchange for dollars on an as-needed basis, the Fed’s ability to print paper currency would be incredibly limited.

 Supporters believe that could be the perfect way to get the US out of debt, but it could also cause problems during times of economic crisis.
-It’s also important to remember that because 68 percent of the US economy is based on consumer spending, if inflation rose due to the gold price rising, then a lot of consumers would cut spending.
-That would then affect the stock market as well, and could very well lead to a recession or worse, without the ability of the government to soften that blow via money supply.
+It’s important to remember that because 68 percent of the US economy is based on consumer spending, if inflation rose due to the gold price rising, then a lot of consumers would cut spending.
+That would then affect the stock market as well, which could very well lead to a recession or worse without the ability of the government to soften that blow via money supply.